aegis-icons/aegis-icons/FAQ.md

 ### Harder Android way

 This tutorial focuses on icon editing in Android and with [Amaze file manager](https://github.com/TeamAmaze/AmazeFileManager/blob/master/README.md).
-This is slightly more technical method, so this method is only recommended for more advanced users.
+This is slightly more technical method, so it's only recommended for more advanced users.
 You apply this method on PC too using Notepad or other plain text editor.

 1. [Get the SVG file(s) for the icon(s) you want to edit](/SVG).
 2. On Chrome (or Chromium-based browsers), long press the "raw" button and select "download link".